-The Sedona Heritage Museum is again offering a performance of “Throwback Thursday” on Thursday, May 5, at 3:30 p.m. at the Museum.
+The Sedona Heritage Museum is again offering a performance of ‘Throwback Thursday’ on Thursday, March 2, at 3:30 p.m. at the Museum.

 Visitors will enjoy a glimpse of parts of the Museum through encounters with costumed reenactors.
 These impersonators will breathe life into several Sedona area pioneers and share a bit of that person’s life story and adventures in the Sedona of 70-120 years ago.
-Guests will rotate through the Museum buildings, delighting in parts of a “day-in-the life” of our early settlers and community-builders, and getting a peek at some of the hopes, dreams, and hardships in Arizona’s rustic Red Rock Country of the past.
+Guests will rotate through the Museum buildings, delighting in parts of a ‘day-in-the life’ of our early settlers and community-builders.

-The Sedona Heritage Museum is in Jordan Historical Park at 735 Jordan Road in Uptown Sedona.
+The Sedona Heritage Museum is in Jordan Historical Park at 735 Jordan Rd. in Uptown Sedona.
 For more information, call 928-282-7038.
-This is a recurring monthly program.